PAIR-code/lit/website/src/index.md

 LIT contains many built-in capabilities but is also customizable, with the ability to add custom interpretability techniques, metrics calculations, counterfactual generators, visualizations, and more.

-LIT also contains preliminary support for non-language models, working with tabular and image data.
+In addition to language, LIT also includes preliminary support for models operating on tabular and image data.
 For a similar tool built to explore general-purpose machine learning models, check out the [What-If Tool](https://whatif-tool.dev).

 LIT can be run as a standalone server, or inside of python notebook environments such as Colab, Jupyter, and Google Cloud Vertex AI Notebooks.
 </div>